International Table Tennis Federation

-The International Table Tennis Federation (ITTF) is the governing body for all national table tennis associations.
+The International Table Tennis Federation (ITTF) is the governing body for all national table tennis associations that use ITTF-approved sponge table tennis rackets.
 The role of the ITTF includes overseeing rules and regulations and seeking technological improvement for the sport of table tennis.
-The ITTF is responsible for the organization of numerous international competitions, including the World Table Tennis Championships that has continued since 1926.
+The ITTF is responsible for the organization of numerous international competitions, including the World Table Tennis Championships.